 On March 29, 2013, the Appellate Division, 2nd Judicial Department, Supreme Court of the State of New York ruled that the order denying the dismissal of the complaint, all relative to the foreclosure on the mortgage of Patricia Hamilton’s home should be reversed.
 Ms. Hamilton’s home in Westchester County was foreclosed upon in a foreclosure auction.
-She turned to the attorneys at Rubin & Licatesi, P.C. for help.
+She turned to the attorneys at Licatesi Law Group, LLP for help.

 In the case of HSBC Bank USA et al v Patricia Hamilton, et al., Ms. Hamilton moved to vacate the judgment of foreclosure and sale of her home after she did not answer or appear.
 She claimed that she was not properly served with the summons and complaint and related foreclosure notice.